BIDS/repro-case-studies/case-studies/omesnard.md

 2) Define what the term "reproducibility" means to you generally and/or in the particular context of your case study.

 The starting point for our understanding of reproducibility is contained in the pledge "Reproducibility PI Manifesto," which includes these steps:

-(1) teaching group members about reproducibility;
+1. teaching group members about reproducibility;
-(2) maintaining all code and writing under version control;
+2. maintaining all code and writing under version-control;
-(3) carrying out verification and validation and publishing the results;
+3. carrying out verification and validation and publishing the results;
-(4) for main results in a publication, sharing data, plotting script and figure under CC-BY; (5) uploading preprints to arXiv at the time of submission of a paper;
+4. for main results in a publication, sharing data, plotting scripts, and figures under CC-BY;
+5. uploading preprints to arXiv at the time of submission of a paper;
-(6) releasing code no later than the time of submission of a paper;
+6. releasing code no later than the time of submission of a paper;
-(7) adding a "Reproducibility" declaration to each publication;
+7. adding a "Reproducibility" declaration to each publication;
-(8) keeping an up-to-date web presence.
+8. keeping an up-to-date web presence.

 Some of these items have to do with making our research materials open access and discoverable.
 The core of this pledge is releasing the code, the data, and the analysis/visualization scripts.
 Already this can be time consuming and demanding.
 Yet, we have come to consider the most basic level of reproducibility.
-On attempting to reproduce a previous study by our research group, we realize how much more rigor is required to achieve full replication.
+On attempting to reproduce a previous study by our research group, we realize how much more rigor is required to achieve full replication (Peng, 2011).
-By this, we mean: given a set of inputs and a set of instructions, if two researchers can independent arrive at the same conclusions.
+By this, we mean that independent researchers, investigating the same scientific hypothesis should arrive to the same conclusions.
-In computational fluid dynamics,full replication of the findings can involve using a different code (or even a different method).
+In computational fluid dynamics, full replication of the findings can involve using a different code (or a different method).
-We learned from our experiences that reproducibility can be more challenging than replicability.

 ##### Workflow diagram